Tovačov

 Tovačov (Tobitschau) is a town in Přerov District in the Olomouc Region of the Czech Republic.
 It has about 2,500 inhabitants.
+The town is located in the Upper Morava Valley between the rivers Morava and Blata and is surrounded by several fishponds and artificial lakes.

+Tovačov is considered the oldest Renaissance town in the Czech Republic.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of the town is the Tovačov Castle.

 Administrative division

 Tovačov consists of two municipal parts (in brackets population according to the 2021 census):